Rikorik0/Nya/README.md

 pnpm inject
 ```

-You can selete discord PTB version if you want. https://discord.com/api/download/ptb?platform=win
+You can use [discord PTB](https://discord.com/api/download/ptb?platform=win) version if you want.

 Now, enable `Nya` plugin in plugin settings